WPBP/generator/readme.md

 ## Install

-From [here](https://github.com/WPBP/generator/releases) you can download the phar version or you can chose to install with composer:
+From [here](https://github.com/WPBP/generator/releases) you can download the phar version or you can chose to install it with composer:

 `composer global require wpbp/generator:dev-master`